Dwight Schrute: Romantic relationships

 A subtle running joke throughout the series is Dwight's surprising success with attractive women, with Michael often failing to "hook up" at the same time.
 Despite Dwight's unusual appearance and mannerisms, he manages to attract women, who usually develop stronger feelings for him than vice versa.
 Michael has even pointed out how socially weird Dwight is acting, only for the woman to brush it off.
 In "Dinner Party", he arrives with a date to Michael’s house, the date being his former babysitter.

 In "Night Out", Dwight hooks up with a female basketball player, while Michael fails in his attempts with other women.
 As Michael and Dwight leave the club, the woman calls out for Dwight to call her, which he says to Michael that he will not do.

 In "Niagara", Michael and Dwight compete for the attention of Pam's best friend, Isabel.
 When Dwight starts talking about his farm, Michael tries to explain that no one can connect with his experiences as farmer, only for Isabel to become interested in Dwight's horses.
-Dwight ultimately manages to have sex with her, and she begins to develop deeper feelings for him which he does not return, although it is finally hinted in "The Delivery" that Dwight might have more intimate feelings for her than he originally let on.
+Dwight ultimately manages to have sex with her, and she begins to develop deeper feelings for him which he does not return.

+It is finally hinted in "The Delivery" that Dwight might have more intimate feelings for her than he originally let on.
 They meet again at the bar in "Happy Hour", and bond further, kissing at the end of the episode.
 In season 9, he begins to date an attractive neighboring farmer named Esther (Nora Kirkpatrick).
 He ultimately ends his relationship with her in "A.A.R.M.".
 In the final episode, Dwight marries Angela Martin.